turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/advanced-evoting-avalanche-reactjs.md

 }
 ```

-`Election` is a solidity smart contract which lets us view the name, description, about the candidates standing in an election and voting them.
+`Election` is a solidity smart contract that lets us view the name, description, about the candidates standing in an election and voting them.
 In this DApp, we will be accessing these runtime deployed election smart contracts using their `address` and `ABI`.
 This smart contract will be deployed to the blockchain, each time we create a new election.

 ### **Let's understand this smart contract**